Tom-stack3/stocksReminder/README.md

 **If we run the Alert Check:**\
 We proccess the stock prices, and check if the stock prices went up or down by a certain percentage, (set by the user in the App.config - explanation bellow).
+If it changed by that percentage or more, we send an email to alert the client.

 ## Setup:
 ### App.config